MachSMT/MachSMT/README.md

 We provide a short script `demo.sh` to demonstrate our tool and reproduce several results that were included in the paper.
-Due to the large nature of the SMT-LIB benchmark repository (>100GB), we will only provide the benchmarks required to closely reproduce the four cactus plots in our paper.

-The artifact provides benchmarks for the logics BV, QF_NRA, UFNIA, and QF_UFBV.
+Due to the large nature of the SMT-LIB benchmark repository (>100GB), we will only provide the benchmarks required to closely reproduce all plots in our paper.The artifact provides benchmarks for the logics BV, NRA, QF_BVFPLRA, QF_LIA, and QF_UFBV.
-For BV we provide *all* SMT-LIB benchmarks to allow `demo.sh` and reviewers to conveniently execute algorithm selection (script `machsmt_select`) on benchmarks not included in our evaluation.
-Logics QF_NRA, UFNIA, and QF_UFBV contain only the benchmarks used in SMT-COMP'19 (which is a subset of the benchmark sets in SMT-LIB) in order to reduce the size of the artifact.
-By default `demo.sh` will generate models and data for BV SQ only to reduce the runtime of the artifact.
-To produce models and data for all of the above logics use option `-a`.

 In order to test algorithm selection on benchmarks from SMT-LIB not included in the artifact, download benchmarks of interest from the [SMT-LIB initiative's